raiden-network/raiden/docs/onboarding.rst

 This concludes the transfer for that hop.
 If the receiver of ``RevealSecret`` was the ``Initiator`` then the transfer is finished end-to-end.
 If it was just a ``Mediator`` then they will have to propagate the transfer backwards by sending a ``RevealSecret`` message backwards to their partner repeating the procedure outlined above.

+In this manner, two nodes can send the same amounts of token back-and-forth theoretically an unlimited amount of times The partner's channel states will retain the same properties as before the complementary payments and from an on-chain perspective (if the channels will ever be closed) it looks like the complementary transfers never happened.

 An Unhappy Case
 ~~~~~~~~~~~~~~~